 The chart below depicts a very long term “cup and handle” pattern in play for silver.
 (Note: It is silver in US dollars as stockcharts doesn’t have data for NZD silver that goes back that far.
 Although it would look fairly similar in NZ dollar terms too).

 A cup and handle pattern is a bullish continuation pattern.
 Simply put this means a rising trend that has taken a breather but looks like continuing.

 This silver chart is a near perfect example of this trading pattern.
 Silver made a “double top” high at $50.
-First in 1980, then reaching the same level silver in 2011.
+First in 1980, then reached the same level silver in 2011.
 This “U’ shaped pattern is the “cup”.
-Then over the last 9 years silver looks to have formed the “handle” of the cup.
-Where the price fell back in a downwards trending channel.
+Then over the next 8 years, silver looks to have formed the “handle” of the cup.
+Where the price fell back in a downwards trending channel (between the 2 red downtrend lines).
 Then in 2019 silver broke out from the falling channel that was the handle.
-In March of this year, silver retested this breakout, before the sharp rise through to August.
+In March of 2020, silver retested this breakout, before a sharp rise through to August.

 What is the Price Target for Silver Now?